Graphic medicine: Visual treatment and graphic novels

 Penn State University Press published The Graphic Medicine Manifesto in 2015, which was nominated for the Eisner Award for Best Academic/Scholarly Work in 2016.
 The Graphic Medicine Manifesto was the inaugural volume in the ongoing Graphic Medicine series at Penn State University Press, which was originally co-edited by Susan M. Squier and Ian Williams.
 As of 2023, the series includes more than 20 titles.

 In 2018, the United States National Library of Medicine launched the exhibition, "Graphic Medicine: Ill-Conceived and Well Drawn!", curated by Ellen Forney, which included a special display, traveling banner exhibition, and online exhibition.

 In 2020, Technical Communications Quarterly published a special issue on comics and graphic storytelling.
 This issue included a category of research articles examining graphic health communication.

 In 2021, Menopause: A Comic Treatment, published as part of the Graphic Medicine/Penn State University Press series, and edited by MK Czerwiec, won the Eisner Award for Best Anthology.
 In addition, Mimi Pond won the Eisner Award for Best Short Story for her contribution to the book, "When the Menopausal Carnival Comes to Town."

+Beginning in 2021, the Graphic Medicine Review journal launched at MCPHS University thanks to reward moneys given by the Popular Culture association and implemented by the MCPHS Library.
+Led by A. David Lewis, GMR soon moved to the Lamar Soutter Library at UMass Chan Medical School with co-editor Mary Piorun.
+As an open access, peer review digital publication, GMR is indexed through several scholarly database systems and listed as 2993-8252 with the International Standard Serial Number (ISSN) International Center.

 In 2022, the nonprofit Graphic Medicine International Collective debuted the Graphic Medicine Award, presented annually at the Graphic Medicine Conference.
-The GMIC Awards... are an initiative to spotlight work in the comics field published in the previous calendar year which shines a light on issues of mental and physical wellbeing.
+The GMIC Awards... "are an initiative to spotlight work in the comics field published in the previous calendar year which shines a light on issues of mental and physical wellbeing.
 Initially a single award, it expanded into a two-category award [long-form and short-form] in 2023."

-Graphic medicine’s popularity keeps growing across the world.
+Graphic medicine's popularity keeps growing across the world.
 In some clinical settings, graphic medicine is being used to explore therapeutic possibilities.
 Beyond the US and UK, graphic medicine is practiced and studied in Spain, Taiwan, Germany, India, Singapore, and a host of other nations; for example: Monica Lalanda's Medicina Grafica, the Japan Graphic Medicine Association (JGMA), and the Graphic Medicine Lab in India.